 There are some schools of thought that think you can learn how to cook on the job (this is true) and that you can’t simply rely on what you learn in school (this is also true).
 I personally think that the two compliment each other.
 It’s important to learn proper technique in school but you also have to be able to balance it with real world timelines and work environments.
 I can honestly say that the classes are preparing me for what the industry expects.
 I recently had a ‘working interview’ in a professional kitchen and would have been a ‘deer in the headlights’ if not for my culinary school classes.

 One of the interesting things I’ve noticed is that people no longer assume that you’re going to work in a kitchen or open a restaurant when you tell them you’re in culinary school.
 The question I often get asked is “What do you plan to do with it?”
 I find this so refreshing.
-Food has become so omnipresent in our society that a culinary education doesn’t necessarily mean you’re going to work on a line or open a restaurant (I think the Food Network has something to do with it.)
+Food has become so ubiquitous in our society that a culinary education doesn’t necessarily mean you’re going to work on a line or open a restaurant (I think the Food Network has something to do with it.)
 There are a lot of people who go to culinary school because they want food to be part of their lives but they don’t want to necessarily become an executive chef.

 For me, I want to gain food knowledge and skills to compliment my nutrition degree.
 I’d like to create and develop more food programs, cooking classes and workshops where dietitians/nutritionists work.
 But who knows what will happen.
 Right now, I’m still in school.